neo4j/neo4j-browser/CONTRIBUTING.md

 Where you raise an issue depends largely on the nature of the problem.

-Firstly, Enterprise customer might want to head straight over to our [Customer Support Portal](https://support.neo4j.com/).
+Firstly, Enterprise customers might want to head straight over to our [Customer Support Portal](https://support.neo4j.com/).

 There are plenty of public channels available, too.